14 Combined Loads

 To complete the first task:

-1) Again, use the FBD of the section of the post above the cut made at the vertical location of P and S.
+1) Again, use the FBD of the section of the post above the cut made at the vertical location of P and S to find the relevant internal reactions.

 We know from Example 14.6 that Rx = 94 kN and Ry = - 78 kN.